 Professional Development System at the Watson College of Education

-This partnership allows us to work together to define what “best” is and to explore ways that we might all contribute to the creation of educational experiences that inspire young people to investigate, question, and study the world around them.
-As the world becomes increasingly interdependent, we also are intensely aware of the need to prepare our students to live and work in a world where borders have been, for all practical purposes, erased with new communication technologies.
-For this reason, we are also committed to nurturing our relationships with several schools abroad�in Belize, Costa Rica, Kuwait, and South Africa.
+Our Professional Development System collaboration seeks to positively affect public school reform and broaden professional development efforts in our region with the ultimate goal of improving student learning.
+By enhancing the quality of teaching and school leadership, we hope to ensure that student work is challenging, engaging, and relevant.
+Furthermore, we are intensely aware of the need to prepare our students to live and work in a world where borders have been, for all practical purposes, erased with new communication technologies.
+For this reason, we are also committed to nurturing our relationships with several schools abroad in places such as Belize, Costa Rica, Kuwait, and South Africa.

 Partnerships are dependent upon the establishment of common goals, reciprocity, and collaborative work.
 But, they also require compassion, empathy, and integrity.
 We have entered into each partnership with genuine support for the work that P-12 educators do, with an understanding that such work is challenging.
 Together, we are committed to educate, nurture, and inspire the next generation of leaders.